The Bible: The Written Word of God

 We need to focus on the main point of the message.
 Similarly, Paul made a mistake when he wrote 1 Corinthians 1:14– a mistake he corrected in verse 16.
 The inspired Scriptures contain both the mistake and the correction.

-The Bible does not sugar-coat its heroes, and this also helps us accept it as honest.
-It tells us about the failings of Abraham, Moses, David, the nation of Israel, and the disciples.
-The Bible is a word that bears witness to a more authoritative Word, the Word made flesh, and the good news of God’s grace.
+The Bible does not hide the flaws of its heroes, and this also helps us see it as honest.
+It tells us about the serious mistakes of Abraham, Moses, David, the nation of Israel, and the disciples.
+The Bible tells us about the Word made flesh (Jesus) and the good news of God’s love for us.

-The Bible is not simplistic; it does not take the easy way out.
-The New Testament claims both continuity and discontinuity with the old covenant.
-It would be simpler to eliminate one or the other, but it is more challenging to have both.
-Likewise, Jesus is presented as both human and divine, a combination that does not fit well into Hebrew, Greek or modern thought.
-This complexity was not created through ignorance of the philosophical problems, but in spite of them.
+The Bible is not simplistic.
+The New Testament says that it is a continuation of the old covenant and also a very new version of God’s promises.
+It would be easier to get rid of one part of the Bible, but it is more challenging to have both.
+Similarly, Jesus is shown as both human and divine, a combination that does not fit well into ancient or modern thought.

-The Bible is a challenging book, not likely to be the result of fishermen attempting a fraud or trying to make sense of hallucinations.
-The evidence for Jesus’ resurrection gives additional weight to the book that announces such a phenomenal event.
-It gives additional weight to the testimony of the disciples as to who Jesus was and to the unexpected logic of conquering death through the death of the Author of Life (Acts 3:15).
+The Bible is a challenging book; it is not likely to be the result of fishermen making up stories or trying to make sense of strange dreams.
+The evidence for Jesus’ resurrection gives more support for the book that announces such an amazing event.
+It adds weight to what the disciples say about who Jesus is and to the surprising idea of conquering death through the death of Jesus.

 Inerrancy and infallibility

-Some evangelical Christians believe that Christians should call the Bible inerrant; others prefer to call the Bible infallible.
-Although in normal usage these words mean practically the same thing, in Christian theology they are used for different concepts.
+Some Christians believe that we should call the Bible inerrant, meaning it has no errors; others prefer to call the Bible infallible, meaning it cannot fail.
+Although in normal English these words mean almost the same thing, in Christian theology they are used for different ideas.

-Inerrant generally means without error in theology, history or science.
-Infallible (sometimes called limited inerrancy) refers to doctrine; it does not insist on scientific and historical accuracy, since those are outside of the Bible’s purpose.
+Inerrant generally means without error in theology, history, or science.
+Infallible (sometimes called limited inerrancy) refers to doctrine; it does not insist on scientific and historical accuracy since those are outside of the Bible’s purpose.
+Grace Communion International uses the word infallible.
+If you find something that looks like an error, you do not need to reject the whole book.
+Indeed, after further study you might find out that you were the one who made the mistake!
+The Bible is infallible in its purpose of teaching about salvation and how we should respond to God.

-First, God’s self-revelation in Scripture is so rich – both in content and in form – that it cannot be reduced to a string of propositions which invite the label ‘truth’ or ‘error.’
+First, God’s self-revelation in Scripture is so rich—both in content and in form—that it cannot be reduced to a string of propositions which invite the label ‘truth’ or ‘error.’
 ‘True or false?’ would be an inappropriate question to address to a great deal of Scripture.
-[Commands are neither true nor false.]
+[Commands and questions are neither true nor false.]

 Second, the word inerrancy is a double negative, and I always prefer a single positive to a double negative.
 It is better to affirm that the Bible is true and therefore trustworthy….